 Q: What is Adventist Frontier Missions Society (AFMS)?

-A: We are a church-planting mission agency operated by Seventh-day Adventist clergy and laymen.
-Our goal is to recruit, train and send missionaries to pioneer new church-planting movements among groups of people who have not yet been reached with the everlasting Gospel.
+A: We are a church-planting mission agency operated by Seventh-day Adventist church members.
+Our goal is to establish church-planting movements among indigenous unreached people groups.

-Q: Isn’t what you’re doing already being done?
+Q: Isn’t what AFMS is doing already being done?

-Q: Are you starting new work where no other Christian agency is working, or just where there are no Seventh-day Adventists?
+Q: Is AFMS starting new work where no other Christian agency is working, or just where there are no Seventh-day Adventists?

 A: Both.
-Some of our projects are among peoples where no other Christian agency is established.
-Others are among groups where other Christian agencies may be at work but no Seventh-day Adventist work has previously been established.
+Some of our projects are among peoples previously untouched by any Christian agency.
+Others are among groups where other Christian agencies may be at work, but no Seventh-day Adventist work has previously been established.

 Q: Aren’t national workers better suited for this kind of work than expatriate missionaries, and more economical besides?

-A: By definition, there are no viable Adventist churches in an unreached people group and, therefore, no indigenous workers.
-Further, working within any unreached people group is necessarily a cross-cultural ministry, no matter who does it.
-We seek to send missionaries where there is great need for any Gospel worker.
-In some cases, a national worker from elsewhere in the region may be better suited to cross the cultural barriers, but not always.
-Barriers of tribalism, racism and prejudice that exist between neighboring groups are often greater than the barriers of language and culture that exist between groups separated by half the globe.
-After our missionaries have identified a unique worldview approach to evangelizing the local people, they intentionally train nationals within that people group to continue the vibrant church-planting movement long after the missionary is gone.
+A: It would be ideal, but it is not always realistic.
+In locations where there are few national workers, there are often a number of factors that prevent them from accomplishing the task, such as persecution and lack of training, funding and support.
+Barriers of tribalism, racism and prejudice between neighboring groups are often greater than the barriers of language and culture between groups separated by half the globe.
+After our missionaries have implemented a unique worldview approach to evangelizing the local people, they intentionally train nationals within that people group to continue the vibrant church-planting movement.

-Q: What is your working relationship with the Seventh-day Adventist Church?
+Q: What is AFMS’ working relationship with the Seventh-day Adventist Church?

-Q: What is the source of your funding, and do you accept tithe?
+Q: What is the source of AFMS’ funding, and do you accept tithe?

 A: We are entirely supported by the contributions of dedicated Christians and organizations who firmly believe in missions.
 We appreciate the spirit of sacrifice exhibited by our supporters and their desire to see God’s work go forward among the unreached.
 We do not knowingly accept tithe funds.